 - Routine care.
 Regular care of the feet including cleaning toenails and taking care of corns and calluses is vital when diabetic.

 - Proper footwear.
 Feet are more than the foundation of the human body.
 When it comes to footwear, socks and shoes, it is important to choose ones that fit properly and are supportive.

 - Exercise.
 Take time to exercise and eat healthier on a regular basis.
 Exercising not only helps create a healthier lifestyle and improves overall health, but it can also help to improve circulation.

 Proper wound care techniques are imperative to healing diabetic foot ulcers.
 Debridement, Offloading or Total Contact Casts (TCC), Negative Pressure Wound Therapy and Hyperbaric Oxygen Therapy (HBOT) are a few of the leading edge treatments offered at our Wound Care Center.
 Debridement, the removal of damaged tissue, is widely recognized as one of the most important methods of advanced wound care.
 Relieving pressure from the wound, also known as off-loading, Total Contact Casting is the gold standard for the treatment of diabetic foot ulcers.
-Finally, Hyperbaric Oxygen Therapy is where a patient receives 100 percent oxygen and an increased atmospheric pressure inside an acrylic chamber.
+Finally, Hyperbaric Oxygen Therapy is where a patient receives 100 percent oxygen and increased atmospheric pressure inside an acrylic chamber.
 These specialized wound care therapies can aid in wound closure, new tissue growth, wound tissue regeneration and much more.